Jess Meyer

 is a local interpreter and a lifelong theatre kid.
 She is grateful to the Deaf community who has supported her and the Jewish community who raised her.
 She can be found most days at The Learning [...]

-Ember Hope Spera
+Ember Spera

 Cassie Heath